 You read that right: West Germany.
 I have no idea how old this pen is, but at a minimum I would think it predates German reunification in 1990 (or was manufactured shortly thereafter, before Lamy had a chance to change their mark).
 A cool piece of history and one of many reasons why you should attend pen shows!

 As others have pointed out, the one weakness of the Lamy ballpoint is the refill (or at lease the older Lamy refills that are still out there on the market).
 I picked up the blue "Fine", which writes an adequately narrow line, but the refill itself tends to fall on the light side for me.
 I suspect that the refill I purchased at the pen show is simply old, because others who have recently purchased a Lamy ballpoint refill have been pleasantly surprised.

-The Lamy 2000 ballpoint retails for $50-65, and you can find it on Amazon from multiple sellers.
+You can purchase the Lamy 2000 ballpoint on Amazon from multiple sellers.
 Curiously, I also noticed what appears to be a limited edition Lamy 2000 ballpoint in woodgrain that I've never seen before.
 (Anyone know what the story is on that--from what I can tell there's not a fountain pen equivalent?)

 While I'm at it, I also have to brag a bit about this, which I just received in the mail from Renee at Scriptorium Pens.
 I'm inking it up today and can't wait to use it and get my thoughts up on the blog!

 DISCLAIMER: I purchased the pens featured i this review with my own funds, for my own collection.
 This post also contains affiliate links.